|

 - Justice Judith Prakash , judge

-- Dr Amy Khor , Mayor
+- Dr Amy Khor , Minister of State

 - Denise Phua, Member of Parliament